 After it was done, the scientists transplanted the beta cells into the mice with diabetes with suppressed immunity so that they wouldn’t reject human cells.

-The transplanted cells make insulin at levels which effectively controlled blood glucose in the mice, curing their diabetes for a few months which for most of the mice involved in the study it was about the length of their lives.
+The transplanted cells make insulin at levels that effectively controlled blood glucose in the mice, curing their diabetes for a few months which for most of the mice involved in the study it was about the length of their lives.

 Jeffrey R Millman said that he could not say exactly when these cells might be ready for human trials.
 However, there are two other ways for these beta cells to be tested in humans.

-He said that the first would be to encapsulate these cells in something as a gel with pores small to prevent immune cells from getting in but at the same time large enough to let the insulin to get out.
+He said that the first would be to encapsulate these cells in something as a gel with pores small to prevent immune cells from getting in but at the same time large enough to let the insulin get out.